 - Interrupting by placing a hand on the person’s shoulder

 - Using a placeholder to return a book to its proper place

 - Reading and handling a book so as to keep it in good shape

 - Taking a moment to self-calm in the peace corner

 Lessons in manners and socially acceptable actions are taught through role play.
-First, the teacher models the desired behavior for the class.
+First, the teacher models the grace and courtesy behavior for the class.
 She must give her students the exact language and precise behaviors.
 The presentation is explicit, and the children discuss it afterward.

 During the debrief, the children will share what they noticed during the presentation.
 With a friendly greeting, they may notice that the person’s name was said and that eye contact and a friendly expression were given.
 For interrupting politely, they may notice how after placing a hand on the shoulder, the interrupter continued to wait patiently for a bit longer.

-Next comes the learners’ turn to enact the behavior.
+Next comes the learners’ turn to enact the grace and courtesy behavior.
 Often this will happen in partnerships, such as the friendly greeting.
 It can also be a whole group practice, as in moving chairs quietly.